y-akbal/JuGrad.jl/README.md

 bacward!(loss) #You can now collect the gradients

 ````
-Below you will see decision boundaries of two binary  classifiers trained entirely using JuGrad.
+Below you will see some decision boundaries of two binary  classifiers trained entirely using JuGrad on syntetic datasets.
 See the examples for an end to end applicaion.
 To do so, you will need PyCall with sklearn installed.

 <p align="center">